 Session ID URL Rewriting

-In recent years, hackers have discovered that the easiest way to access off-limits systems is to log in with someone else’s credentials.
-According to Verizon’s 2020 Data Breach Report, phishing and using stolen credentials are now the two most common types of breaches.
+In recent years, attackers have discovered that the easiest way to access off-limits systems is to log in with someone else’s credentials.
+According to Verizon’s 2020 Data Breach Report, phishing and using stolen credentials are now the two most common mechanisms to execute a data breach.
 They report that “hacking and even breaches in general... are driven by credential theft.”

 Malicious actors use various methods to steal, guess, or trick users into revealing their passwords.

-When hackers access a database filled with unencrypted emails and passwords, they frequently sell or give away the list for other hackers to use.
-These hackers then use botnets for brute-force attacks that test credentials stolen from one site on different accounts.
-And because people frequently use the same password over and over, this tactic often works.
+When attackers access a database filled with unencrypted emails and passwords, they frequently sell or give away the list for other attackers to use.
+These attackers then use botnets for brute-force attacks that test credentials stolen from one site on different accounts.
+This tactic often works because people frequently use the same password across applications.

 Password spraying is a little like credential stuffing, but instead of working off a database of stolen passwords, it uses a set of weak or common passwords to break into a user’s account.
-(A 2019 study found that 23.2 million accounts used “123456” as their password, while millions more used sports names, curse words, and the ever-popular “password.”)
+A 2019 survey by the UK's National Cyber Security Centre (NCSC) found that 23.2 million accounts used “123456” as their password, while millions more used sports names, curse words, and the ever-popular “password".

 Password spraying is a type of brute-force attack, but it often slips by automatic lockouts that block IP addresses after too many failed login attempts.
 It does this by trying the same password, one user at a time, rather than trying password after password on a single user.

 By now, most organizations are familiar with phishing attacks and warn their customers not to open suspicious emails.
-Despite that, a recent study found that “organizational susceptibility” to phishing was still around 5% (so if you have 20 employees, one of them might still click that email).
+Despite that, the 2017 Phishing Resiliency and Defense Report by Cofense found that “organizational susceptibility” to phishing was still around 5%.
+If you have 20 employees, one of them might still click a phishing email.

 How to Fix Broken Authentication in Your Organization

 Broken authentication attacks are devastating and common, but they are also highly preventable.
-By putting a few safeguards in place, you can make your organization a much less appealing target for hackers.
+By putting a few safeguards in place, you can make your organization a much less appealing target for attackers.